 Filling the Tank with a Portable Gas Can

 If the vehicle runs out of fuel and must be filled from a portable gas can:

-- Locate the capless funnel adapter from inside the vehicle. - 2.
+- 1. Locate the capless funnel adapter. - 2.
 Insert and latch the funnel into the capless fuel system.